dingziran/xvfb_runner/README.md

 ### download this project (Maybe I will public this to npm later)
 $ git clone <this repo>

+### modify kill.sh
+Xvfb-runner will kill orphan process periodically by run kill.sh.

+Modify to meet your need.

 ### using pm2 to keep it running.
 $ cd <this repo> && pm2 start index.js
 ```